dangla1603/CSharpPractice/README.md

-# CSharpPractice
+# CSharpPractice on VS

+Reviewing some Fundamentals of Progamming C# and
-Some of C# Practices
+Pick up some of C# problems to practice